BlueSteelAUS/Towns-plus-plus/README.md

 Farms have been converted from buildings to items, like the carpentry bench.
 Currently you can control production from the left hand menu, however the game does not count living creatures at the moment.
-If you set any production maximum above 1 they will automatically produce more animals, it continue doing so until you turn it back to 0. resources permitting
+If you set any production with the right arrow maximum above 1 they will automatically produce more animals, It continue doing so until you turn it back to 0. resources permitting Using the left Arrow should produce a set amount then stop producing

 In order to construct the new farms you need a male and a female of the animal you want to farm (or two of animals with only one gender) and some wood.
 In order to produce